MTES-MCT/zero-logement-vacant/scripts/README.md

-## Scripts
+# Scripts
 Each script is executed in a one-off container duplicated upon an existing one.
 Thus, it executes even on review apps!
-Scalingo does not allow to configure this so it should be checked in user code.
+Scalingo does not allow configuring this, so it should be checked in user code.

 An environment variable `IS_REVIEW_APP` is defined in `scalingo.json`.
 It can be